Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/endpoints_tuto_02_voice_virtual_assistant/guide.en-gb.md

 **In this function:**

-- The audio input is sent from microphone recording, as `question`
+- The audio input is sent from microphone recording, as `question`.
-- An API call is made to the ASR AI Endpoint named `whisper-large-v3`
+- An API call is made to the ASR AI Endpoint named `whisper-large-v3`.
-- The text from the transcript response is returned by the function
+- The text from the transcript response is returned by the function.

 🎉 Now that you have this function, you are ready to transcribe audio files.